endless-sky/endless-sky-wiki/DevelopmentRoadmap.md

 User interface:

 - [x] Allow zooming map in or out.
-- [ ] Allow zooming the main view independent of the UI zoom (and allow < 100% zoom).
+- [ ] Allow zooming the main view independent of the UI zoom (and allow less than 100% zoom).
-- [ ] Allow taking off in a fighter?
 - [ ] When boarding a ship, allow choosing between repair and plunder.
 - [ ] When boarding a ship, give control over how much fuel you transfer.
 - [ ] Support for Unicode text.